kartalaziz/kartalaziz/README.md

 ### <div align="center">Hi there👋, I'm Aziz.
 I have been working in the blockchain/web3 industry since 2020.
+Currently, I'm focused on enhancing my knowledge and skills in penetration testing.

 - 🤔Interests: Web3, Blockchain Security, Cybersecurity